yo-yo-yo-jbo/virtual_memory_known_dlls/README.md

 ```

 With the help of virtual memory, the kernel can simply create a private copy without changing the virtual memory address in the patcher process.

+## Summary
+In this blogpost, we've described virtual memory, Copy-on-Write and how it's related to KnwonDlls.
+I think these are important concepts for all modern operating systems (not just Windows).
+In fact, COW was even a source of several interesting vulnerabilities, for example [Dirty COW](https://en.wikipedia.org/wiki/Dirty_COW) that was a race-condition in the COW mechanism.

+Stay tuned!

+Jonathan Bar Or